cazwazacz/MakersBnB/README.md

 So that I can access all my information from nightmAirbnb easily, I would like to see all of my bookings and sapces information on one page.

+As a host,
+So that I can get multiple booking requests
+I would like to make my space available again.
 ```
 Space CRC card: